adaptdk/usa-documentation/project-workflow/README.md

   * Done: Merged into develop branch, but not yet deployed to production
   * Closed: Deployed to production

+### Ticket Assignment

+Ticket assignment can handled in one of two ways:

+- Top down assignment
+- Open backlog (preferred)

+#### Top down assignment

+This is the more traditional approach where the project lead assigns tickets to developers explicitly.
+This approach gives the project lead a lot of control over the order in which tickets get completed and by whom.
+It also puts the project lead in a bottleneck position.
+If a developer is out of tickets, but the project lead is not online, the developer is blocked.
+It also implies a low trust atmosphere on the development team.

+#### Open Backlog

+In this model, the project lead populates the backlog according to priority.
+Developers are then able to self-select tickets out of the backlog based on priority & required skill set.
+When selecting a ticket, a developer chooses the highest priority ticket that they feel capable of solving.

+In order for this to work, all tickets need to be well fleshed out and prioritized before the sprint starts, effectively holding the project lead accountable.
+This approach implies a high trust atmosphere on the development team.

 ## Development workflow

 Our development workflow centers around the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 You should be familiar with the general concepts before reading further.